-- (12aa) Where the Commission has extended the validity of an authorisation issued by a market of the concerned goods set out therein should apply only to those goods placed on the market after the date of entry into force of the said implementing act. - The validity of all authorisations for the placing on the market of goods designated as (12b)crisis-relevant in the context of an active Single Market emergency mode, as referred to in [the SMEI Regulation], should automatically expire on the date of expiry or deactivation of the Single Market emergency mode.
+- Member State by means of an implementing act, the conditions for the placing on the market of the concerned goods set out therein should apply only to those goods placed on the market after the date of entry into force of the said implementing act.
+All pre-existing authorisations adopted by Member States prior to the entry into force of the Commission implementing act should cease to provide a legal basis for the placing of the goods on the market after the entry into force of the Commission implementing act concerning the same goods and Member States should take the necessary actions to that effect.
+Goods already placed on the market on the basis of an authorisation adopted by a Member State prior to the adoption of the Commission implementing act are not to be withdrawn or recalled unless specific safety concerns have been identified with respect to such goods which result in corrective or restrictive actions to be taken by the Commission by means of another implementing act. - (12b)The validity of all authorisations for the placing on the market of goods designated as crisis-relevant in the context of an active Single Market emergency mode, as referred to in [the SMEI Regulation], should automatically expire on the date of expiry or deactivation of the Single Market emergency mode.
 However, it should also be possible to issue authorisations with a shorter validity.
 Once the authorisation has expired, no further placing of crisis-relevant goods on the market should occur on the basis of that authorisation.
 However, the expiry of an authorisation should not automatically trigger an obligation to withdraw or recall goods which have already been placed on the market on the basis of that authorisation.
 In cases where the placing on the market has occurred in breach of the conditions laid down in the authorisation or where there are sufficient reasons to believe that the goods covered by such authorisation present a risk to the health or safety of persons, the national market surveillance authorities should be entitled to take all the corrective and restrictive measures at their disposal in accordance with the provisions of those Directives and Regulation (EU) 2019/1020.
 In order to ensure uniform conditions for the implementation of the sectorial emergency procedures, the Commission should be empowered to lay down rules regarding the follow-up actions to be taken and the procedures to be followed with respect to the goods placed on the market in accordance with the relevant sectorial emergency procedures.